 Inject data to a new table

-Data reinjection allows you to create a new table using data from an already existing table.
-You can modify and enrich the data as required and inject only the necessary information into the new table.
-Data reinjection may be used, for example, to create a table including only the data you need to work with from a very large table.
+Data injections allow you to create a new table using data from an already existing table.
+You can modify and enrich the data as required and inject only the necessary information into the new table, and even send it to a different domain.
+Data injection may be used, for example, to create a table including only the data you need to work with from a very large table.
 Tables where data is injected always start with

 To perform a data injection:

 Go to Data Search and open the table you want to use as a source for your injection.
 Modify it as needed applying filters, creating new columns, etc to get only the data you want to inject in the new table.

 If your source query groups events, they must be grouped by time intervals in order to be used for a data injection.
 You can generate an injection for multiple groupings once they are temporal and of more than one level.

 Click the gear icon in the table toolbar and select Table Operations → Inject into my.app.